-Alabama rot is a very rare but potentially deadly that assaults the blood vessels in a dog’s skin and kidneys.
-Dogs that affected by the condition may develop ulcers or sores (often on their legs) and typically then develop kidney failure, which is often fatal.
+Alabama rot is a very rare but potentially deadly disease that assaults the blood vessels in a dog’s skin and kidneys.
+Dogs that are affected by the condition may develop ulcers or sores (often on their legs) and typically then develop kidney failure, which is often fatal.

 What to do if you think your dog is poisoned

 If you think that your dog may have eaten, touched or inhaled something that it shouldn't have, speak to your vet straight away.

 Never try to make your dog sick.
 Trying to do this can cause other complications, which may harm your dog.

 In an emergency you can help your veterinary practice make an informed decision as to whether your dog needs to be treated by them and, if so, what the best treatment would be.
 Where possible you should provide your veterinary practice with the following information:

 - What poison you think your dog has been exposed to (i.e. chocolate, ibuprofen etc.).
 Include any product names, or lists of ingredients if relevant